 Violet Tailed Sylph

-On our way to the highland forest reserve, we had a great time clicking some beautiful birds on the open grasslands like the Black-tailed Trainbearer, Black Flowerpiercer, White-browed Spinetail, Tawny Antpitta, and Yellow-breasted Brushfinch to name a few.
+On our way to the highland forest reserve, we had a great time clicking some beautiful birds on the open grasslands like the Black-tailed Trainbearer, Black Flower-piercer, White-browed Spine-tail, Tawny Antpitta, and Yellow-breasted Brushfinch to name a few.
 Though the cloud forests at Yanacocha is situated at a higher altitude, walking through the trail was not tough at all.
-We were rewarded with some startling birds like Scarlet-bellied Mountain-Tanager, Golden-crowned Tanager, Blue-backed Conebill, White-banded, and White-throated Tryannulets and a Rufous Antpitta to name a few.
-Since, the entire Northwestern cloud forests of Ecuador is a haven for Hummingbirds we indulged in advanced multi-flash Hummingbird photography to capture with our lenses these vibrant, tiny and swift birds in flight and while they are drinking the nectar from the tube-shaped flowers.
-Some of the Hummingbirds we spotted here are the famous Golden-breasted and Sapphire-vented Pufflegs, Buff-winged Starfrontlets, Tyrian Metaltails, Great Sapphire wings, and Sword-billed Hummingbirds.
+Our birdwalk rewarded us with some startling birds like Scarlet-bellied Mountain-Tanager, Golden-crowned Tanager, Blue-backed Conebill, White-banded, and White-throated Tryannulets and a Rufous Antpitta to name a few.
+Since, the entire Northwestern cloud forests of Ecuador is a heaven for Hummingbirds, we indulged in advanced multi-flash Hummingbird photography to capture these vibrant, tiny and swift birds in flight.
+Some of the Hummingbirds we spotted were the famous Golden-breasted and Sapphire-vented Puff legs, Buff-winged Star frontlets, Tyrian Metal tails, Great Sapphire wings, and Sword-billed Hummingbirds.

-There are many songbirds living here so you will be welcomed with their melodious tunes and our expert guides will help you identify the birds.
 We also spotted the White-throated Screech Owls and the beautiful Shining Sunbeam near the Hummingbird Feeders.
 We spent quite some time at the Hummingbird feeders at the lodge perfecting our hand at taking some natural close-ups of the gorgeous Hummingbirds.
-The open patios and observation decks gave us a comfortable vantage point to click these legendary birds.
+The open patios and observation decks gave us a comfortable vantage point to click these beautiful birds.

 Masked Trogons are mostly found in the subtropical zone of Western Andean slope in Ecuador.
 The male species of Trogons have a reddish-bronze coloured back and the females look slightly different.

-Mindo Valley or the old Nino-Mindo is a tropical paradise with dense forest cover and a large concentration of rare birds and we halted there en route to Tandayapa valley.
-Here we spotted and shot birds like the giant Hummingbird or the well-known Ecuadorian Hillstar, Crimson Collared Toucanet, Pale Mandibled Aracari, Violet Tailed Sylph, the Cock of the Rock displaying at the leks.
+Mindo Valley or the old Nino-Mindo is a tropical paradise with dense forest cover and has a large concentration of rare birds.
+We halted there en route to Tandayapa valley.
+We spotted the giant Hummingbird or the well-known Ecuadorian Hillstar, Crimson Collared Toucanet, Pale Mandibled Aracari, Violet Tailed Sylph, the Cock of the Rock displaying at the leks.
 At Mindo we also spotted the multi-colored macaws quenching their thirst, a flock of Cobalt-winged parakeets gathered in a congregation of sorts, the Blue-headed parrots, Booted Racket-Tail, Harpy eagle, the ancient Hoatzins (believed to be of prehistoric origin and only a few of these remain) to just name a few birds we saw.
-The photo shoot here was very intense as we hardly got time to remove our eyes from the camera’s viewfinder, there were so many ‘wow’ moments that we experienced here.
+The photo workshop session was very intense and exciting.

 After a scrumptious breakfast at the lodge, we set out for the Canopy Observation Tower built next to ancient and sky-kissing Kapok trees from where you can get a panoramic view of the Amazon jungle.
-Well a bit of hard work and sweating is required to reach those high towers, but it is worth all the effort, the view from the tower is simply beyond words.
+The path to the tower involves some walk, but it is worth all the effort and the view from the tower is simply beyond words.
 Some rare birds like vibrant Toucans, Blue and Yellow Macaws, and Tanagers that can’t be seen clearly from the forest floor can be viewed from a greater height.
-You can freeze these gorgeous birds with bright plumes in flight with your lenses.
-A memory that will live on forever!
-Here, you will not only get a bird’s eye view of the forests but some brilliant photo opportunities to create larger than life images.
 The entire morning right up to the lunch break was well spent creating an amazing portfolio of the endemic birds of this region.
 We paddled back to our lodge to refuel and refresh for the next part of the adventure.

 Glistering Green Tanager